2024 Augusta National Women’s Amateur | Wednesday Updates

 EVANS, Ga.
 (WJBF) – University of South Carolina junior Hannah Darling leads by one after the opening round of the Augusta National Women’s Amateur at Champions Retreat Golf Club.

-Darling (-6) shot 66 to take a one-shot lead over Francesca Fiorellini (-5) of Italy and South Carolina commit Eila Galitsky (-5) of Thailand.
-Darling, a two-time First Team All-American is making her third ANWA appearance.
-She most recently won the Darius Rucker Intercollegiate and finished runner-up at the Valspar Augusta Invitational in March.
+Darling (-6) holds that lead over a group of three.
+A two-time First Team All-American, Darling is making her third ANWA appearance.
+She most recently won the Darius Rucker Intercollegiate and finished runner-up at the Valspar Augusta Invitational at nearby Forest Hills Golf Club in March.

+“(My caddie and I) kept saying it was just play boring golf, and I think the biggest thing for us is just staying in the moment and staying in the process,” Darling said.
+“I don’t like thinking about what’s happened before.
+I played some great golf, but I was still just thinking about what was to come next and staying very present, so I couldn’t even tell you how many greens I’ve hit.”

-Ingrid Lindblad (-5), the world’s top-ranked amateur, leads a group of three that are one shot off of the lead.
-She finished one shot behind the winner in 2021 and 2022.
+Ingrid Lindblad (-5), the top-ranked amateur in women’s golf, is part of the group one shot back.
+She finished one shot behind the winner in 2021 and 2022 before missing the cut a year ago.

+“I think just knowing that I can play well at this course,” Lindblad said of her mindset this year.
+“I think I overthought it a little bit last year.
+It was a little hyped up after a good finish in ’21 and ’22, and you come out and it doesn’t go your way.
+I wasn’t happy about it, but just trying to flush it.”

-“I have put a lot of hard work into this, for this tournament, but I wasn’t expecting this round, but I’m very happy, and let’s see what the next round reserves,” said Fiorellini, a UCLA commit making her ANWA debut.
+“I have put a lot of hard work into this, for this tournament, but I wasn’t expecting this round, but I’m very happy, and let’s see what the next round reserves,” said Fiorellini, making her ANWA debut.

 “I just wanted to put myself in a good position for me not to be super stressed tomorrow about making the cut, and I think I did just that,” said Galitsky.